-- Single 1.8V power supply for core and I/O voltage. - Configurable initial read latency (number of dummy cycles) for faster initial access time or higher clock rate read commands - Quad Peripheral Interface (QPI, 4-4-4) read mode in which all transfers are 4 bits wide, including instructions

-■ JEDEC JESD216 standard, Serial Flash Discoverable Parameters (SFDP) that provide device feature and configuration information.

-Evaluate Erase Status command to determine if the last erase operation on a sector completed successfully.
+- Single 1.8V power supply for core and I/O voltage. - Configurable initial read latency (number of dummy cycles) for faster initial access time or higher clock rate read commands - QPI (QPI, 4-4-4) read mode in which all transfers are 4 bits wide, including instructions - JEDEC JESD216 Rev B standard, Serial Flash Discoverable Parameters (SFDP) that provide device feature and configuration information. - Evaluate Erase Status command to determine if the last erase operation on a sector completed successfully.
 This command can be used to detect incomplete erase due to power loss or other causes.
-This command can be helpful to Flash File System software in file system recovery after a power loss.
+This command can be helpful to Flash File System software in file system recovery after a power loss. - Advanced Sector Protection (ASP) Permanent Protection.

-Advanced Sector Protection (ASP) Permanent Protection.
-A bit is added to the ASP register to provide the option to make protection of the Persistent Protection Bits (PPB) permanent.
 Also, when one of the two ASP protection modes is selected, all OTP configuration bits in all registers are protected from further programming so that all OTP configuration settings are made permanent.
 The OTP address space is not protected by the selection of an ASP protection mode.
 The Freeze bit (CR1V[0]) may be used to protect the OTP Address Space.

-1.3 Glossary
+1.3 Other Resources